rudolphreti/ASP.NET-SQL-Docker-Basics/README.md

 * Create a new container:
 docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=meinStarkesPasswort123!" -p 1433:1433 --name sqlserver -d mcr.microsoft.com/mssql/server:2022-latest

 * Make sure you have other services that use port 1433 disabled, e.g. another SQL server.
-Otherwise, it will not be possible to access the database.
+Otherwise, it will not be possible to access the database:
 ![SSMS-Screen](images/sqm.png)

-* Make a test connection in SQL Server Managment Studio.
+* Make a test connection in SQL Server Managment Studio:
 ![SSMS-Screen](images/ssms.png)

 * Create database: